hoprnet/hoprnet/docs/hopr-documentation/docs/node/hoprd-commands.md

 The `connection`, in this case, means a node's ability to complete a ping/pong regardless of whether they are sending or receiving the ping.

+And connection quality is measured from 0 to 1 based on the ratio of successful pings to the total number of pings.
+E.g. a node that responds to half of all pings it receives from node A will have a connection quality of 0.5 to node A.

+Low-quality connection: <= 0.5
+High-quality connection: > 0.5

-You can not transition to the state `unknown`, only from.
+**Note:** You can not transition to the state `unknown`, only from.
 All other states can be transitioned to/from in both directions.

 ## open